mohilcode/kv-explorer/README.md

    - **macOS**: Open `kv-explorer.app`.
    - **Linux**: Execute `kv-explorer`.

+2. For local KV storage:
-2. Click "Select Folder" and choose the root folder of your Wrangler project (containing `.wrangler`).
+   - Click "Select Folder" and choose the root folder of your Wrangler project (containing `.wrangler`).

+3. For remote Cloudflare KV storage:
+   - Enter your Cloudflare Account ID and API Token.
+   - Click "Connect" to access your remote KV namespaces.

-3. View, update, or delete KV entries as needed.
+4. View, update, or delete KV entries as needed for both local and remote storage.

 ## Contributing